thatbirdguythatuknownot/sniplections/README.md

 ```

 **dynamic_dispatch.py**<br/>
 Overloading for Python functions.
-Only works in versions Python 3.11+.
 To be used like this:
 ```py
 @dynamic_dispatch
 def baz(x: int, y: int) -> int: